Texas Criminal Defense Information

 Bail

 For many crimes, bail has been previously determined by the courts and is in a list of standard bail amounts.
 In certain circumstances, bond is denied to the accused.
 The judge assigned to the case may set bail or change the bail amount depending on the circumstances.
 In federal court, the magistrate will often require that an accused satisfy the conditions of a pretrial release.
-In some circumstances, the bail is set too high for the accused to make.
-A skilled defense lawyer can often help you get this lowered or pursue a writ of habeas corpus.
+In some circumstances the bail is set too high for the accused to make.
+A skilled defense lawyer can often help you get this lowered or pursue a writ a of habeas corpus.

 Pretrial Services

 The Federal system has a pretrial service agency that administers the pretrial release of prisoners.
-Essentially, pretrial services have replaced the familiar bail system found in State courts, and it does a very good job.
+Essentially, pretrial services has replaced the familiar bail system found in State courts, and it does a very good job.

 Some Texas counties, like Harris County, have a pretrial release department.
 However, the department makes fewer bonds than the traditional bail system.